Wesmania/game-life-report/source/Technical stuff part 1.rst

    Pychess, a free chess program

-A video game that wants to support playing with other people over the Internet needs to be able to connect to and talk to another game running on another player's computer.
+A video game that wants to support playing with other people over the Internet needs to be able to connect to and talk to other games running on other players' computers.
 From a programmer's point of view, the Internet is just another input and output: the game sends messages out and reacts to messages coming in.
 For example, two chess programs can talk over the Internet, exchanging moves done by each player, each updating the state of the game independently.
 This style of online multiplayer is called "peer-to-peer".
 It is used for example by the original first person shooter game "Doom".

 .. figure:: assets/chess_example_2.png
    :width: 600

    Simple "peer-to-peer" multiplayer

-While simple, this style of multiplayer is difficult to work with in more complex games.
-Often it is easier to track the game's state in just one player's game.
-That player then acts like a "game master" or a "server" to all the other players (the "clients"), telling them what state the game is in.
+Peer-to-peer is not the only way one can implement online multiplayer.
+In more complex games and with many players, it is easier to have a sort of "referee" or a "game master": a separate program which keeps track of the game's state and which all other games talk to.
+Such a program is called a "server", while the games ran by the players that talk to this program are called "clients".

 .. figure:: assets/chess_example_3.png
    :width: 600

    Game of risk.
-Player 1 is the "server" for players 2 and 3.
+Three players are using a server to play.

-A variant of this "client-server" model is a so-called dedicated server.
-A dedicated server is a game program that is stripped of all the player-facing components like graphics and player input and which only talks over the internet and holds the game's state.
-In this model, all the players connect to such a server as client.
-Such a server is still just a program, so it can run on any computer.
-It can, for example, run on a player's own computer, or on a computer rented from a hosting company.
+A server is a program ran on a computer, just like the video game.
+In simplest cases the server program is just the game, just stripped of all the player-facing components like graphics and player input.
+Because a server is still just a program, it can run on any computer.
+It can, for example, run on a player's own computer, or on one rented from a hosting company.

 Today's AAA multiplayer videogames often rely on multiple dedicated servers that are much more complicated to setup that a single server program